 This simple romantic dance fills a gap where no other ballroom dance fits.
-It give the dancer, either beginning or advanced, the opportunity to express and create without a rigid technique being required.
+It gives the dancer, either beginning or advanced, the opportunity to express and create without a rigid technique being required.

-For a list of Nightclub 2-Step classes at Dance with Joy Studios, click on the “Sign Up Today!” link below.
+For a list of Nightclub 2-Step classes at Dance with Joy Studios and to pre-register for classes, click on the “Sign Up Today!” link below.
 Once the full studio schedule loads onto your screen, simply sort the “Class Type” to Partner Dance and scroll down to view class names, days, and times.

 Nightclub Two Step is an easy dance that almost anyone can learn.
 Its key characteristic is a rock step (5th position break) followed by a side step with a slight sway.
 The frame is relaxed somewhere between a Latin and Ballroom frame – similar to a Bolero frame with a little more distance between the partners.